Steelgrey/three-jsnext/README.md

 ## Why?

 Three.js is an incredible library, which makes it possible for us front-end mortals to tap into the power of WebGL.
-Without it, creating the simplest of scenes involves a vertiginous learning curve.
+Without it, creating the simplest of scenes involve a vertiginous learning curve.

 It's also monolithic and a *bit* on the chunky side.